Archive for March, 2009

 Python generator to list decorator

-Python generators can be evil because of the implicit state.
-How many time have you written done this?
+Python generators can be evil because of the implicit state they create.
+How many time have you done this:

 items = get_items()